-Theories of language acquisition, language learning, and classroom methodologies at the elementary and secondary levels.
+Prerequisites: EDU240; EDU241; HPE247; HPE316.
+Corequisites: Must be taken concurrently with EDU424.
+Offered: Fall and classroom methodologies at the elementary and secondary levels.
 Exploration of instructional resources, uses of technology, evaluative procedures, and classroom management.
 Development of a philosophy of communicative language teaching and practice in unit planning and teaching.